What to Do in Your First 24 Hours in Los Angeles: Itinerary for First-Time Visitors

 citizenM Los Angeles Downtown

 Looking to stay in Downtown L.A. without breaking the bank?
 Settle down at the chic citizenM.
-The new hotel features comfortable rooms and a host of amenities, including a restaurant, bar, fitness center, and shared lounge.
+When we’ve stayed at this chain, we enjoy the comfortable no-frills rooms.
+This new hotel also has host of great amenities, including a restaurant, bar, fitness center, and shared lounge.

 InterContinental Los Angeles Downtown